WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Push the value (I32.CONST 0) to the stack.

 Step_pure/i31.get sx
-1. Assert: Due to validation, a value of value type instr is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value instr_1 from the stack.
+2. Pop the value val_1 from the stack.
-3. If instr_1 is REF.NULL, then:
+3. If val_1 is REF.NULL, then:
   a.
 Trap.
-4. If instr_1 is REF.I31_NUM, then:
+4. If val_1 is REF.I31_NUM, then:
   a.
-Let (REF.I31_NUM i) be instr_1.
+Let (REF.I31_NUM i) be val_1.
   b.
 Push the value (I32.CONST $extend__(31, 32, sx, i)) to the stack.

 Step_pure/array.new x